Cold-iu/Exercise-5-3-Procedural-Generation/README.md

-# Exercise 5.3-Procedural Generation

-Exercise for MSCH-C220
+**3D GAME For MSCH-C220**

-An implementation of a procedurally-generated 3D maze.
-Also, a simple in-game menu.
+An implementation of a procedurally-generated 3D maze, simple in-game menus, weapon pickup/drop, dialogue test

 ## Implementation